2 min read

 Featured Image

 It’s easy to get lulled into thinking that just because IT systems are compliant with regulations, that means they are secure.
 After all, compliance is intended to safeguard data and ensure privacy.
-Security seems like the natural outcome and many organizations fall into a false sense of comfort, believing that just because they have checked all the boxes on compliance, their systems must therefore be secure.
+Security seems like the natural outcome, and many organizations fall into a false sense of comfort, believing that just because they have checked all the boxes on compliance, their systems must therefore be secure.

 Compliance Defined

-Security, by Comparison
+Security by Comparison

 The Takeaway

 Put security before and broader than compliance.
 Don’t build a security strategy to meet compliance requirements.
 Compliance should be a result of an IT security strategy.
+Engaging with expert partners like FNTS can facilitate this.
+Their Business Resiliency and Continuity services ensure that your organization is not only compliant but also resilient against disruptions, reinforcing the idea that true security encompasses much more than just meeting regulatory standards.

 While compliance isn’t security, it still is required, and a skilled IT team will seek out ways to effectively meet both of these significant challenges efficiently—to achieve compliance while driving toward the bigger goal of security.
+By leveraging the comprehensive, forward-thinking services offered by FNTS, organizations can create a supportive team that offers compliance certifications along with auditing tools, ensuring they have the right IT security strategy in place to encompass not just regulatory demands but also the broader needs of a security roadmap.